Yagasaki7K/fork-hltvapi/README.md

 This is my experimental project, but also small useful module for node.js which helps you to easy implement data from popular CS:GO website [hltv.org](http://www.hltv.org/).

+### Requirements

+HLTV API now targets **Node.js 18** or newer in order to rely on the platform `fetch` implementation and keep the data retrieval up to date without extra dependencies.

 ### Installation

 ```bash